-We spoke to many buy-local shoppers when first designing our vlife solution for connecting folks with more small local businesses.
-When vlife was just a dream and some wireframe sketches, we conducted a buy-local shopper survey* where respondents openly shared their motivations and frustrations with us.
+We spoke to many buy-local shoppers when first designing our small and local solution for connecting folks with more small local businesses.
+When this platform was just a dream and some wireframe sketches, we conducted a buy-local shopper survey* where respondents openly shared their motivations and frustrations with us.
 And we found many commonalities.

 The main points being that the passion for supporting small local businesses runs deep.
-And the difficulties in finding new small local business options is real.
+And the difficulties in finding new small local business options are real.

 Why is it Important to You to Buy from Local Providers?

 This is perhaps my favourite word cloud of the survey.
 Check out the big “Yes”, “Community”, & “Support Small Business”.
 LOVE!

 Psst!
 Notice the little vLife Logo on some of these survey graphics – that was our original brand name.
 We like Small and Local waaay better, because it’s at the heart of all we do.
 So we changed it!
 Noting here for clarity.
 Ok, let’s get back to it! 🙂

 I’d like to pull out a particular response here as it really highlights the full extent of this person’s multiple reasons for buying local: